pastelsky/covid-19-mobility-tracker/README.md

 ## Contributing

 1. Run `yarn install` to install dependencies.
-2. Install Inkscape `1.0beta2` for your OS, and make sure the `inkscape` is available as in your path as a command line utility.
+2. Install `Inkscape 1.1-dev` for your OS, and make sure the `inkscape` is available as in your path as a command line utility.
    You can test this using `inkscape --version`